Skip to content

 Section titled “beforeEach(fn: (fixtures) => void | Promise<void>): void”

 Run a function before each test in the current suite.
 Hooks are inherited by nested suites.
-Receives { device, projectName }.
+Receives builtin fixtures (device, request, projectName, platform).

 beforeEach(async ({ device }) => {